Central Lancaster High School: History

-Lancaster High School originally opened in 1966 as Castle Secondary Modern School but in 1986 amalgamated with Greaves Secondary Modern School from the south side of Lancaster, moving all the Greaves pupils up to the larger more modern site on Crag Road and renaming the two amalgamated schools as Lancaster High School.
+Lancaster High School originally opened in 1966 as Castle Secondary Modern School but in 1986 amalgamated with Greaves Secondary Modern School from the south side of Lancaster, moving all the Greaves pupils up to the larger more modern site on Crag Road and renaming the two amalgamated schools as Central Lancaster High School.
 The two sites that belonged to Greaves School were either demolished or renovated and made into flats and houses.
 The school was awarded specialist Arts College status.
 The school catered for pupils aged 11–18.

 Lancaster High School was represented in the English Schools FA cup by its year 11 team in 2010/11.
 They enjoyed success by reaching the semi-final stage and narrowly missed out on reaching the final.

 Previously a community school administered by Lancashire County Council, in October 2018 Central Lancaster High School converted to academy status.
 The school is now sponsored by The Bay Learning Trust.

+After their £8 million new Ashton building opening in 2024.
+The school went through a name and uniform change ready for the next academic year in September 2025.
+Changing from Central Lancaster High School to Lancaster High School.
+Changing their uniform from black to navy.
+Changing their logo from a red 'C', to the Lancaster castle and the Lancashire rose.